-The pace of your child's development may be due influenced by factors such as his/her personality temperament, or the home environment.
+The pace of your child's development may be influenced by factors such as their personality, temperament, or home environment.

 At some point, you might ask, "How do I know if my child is developing well?" and you may compare your child's physical, intellectual and behavioural development to that of your relative's or neighbour's child of the same age.

-A preschooler likes to explore the world around him by jumping, running and playing.
-He/ she learns to do many things on his/ her own, like feeding and dressing himself/ herself, and may prefer to use the toilet alone.
-In terms of speech and language, he/ she progresses from speaking in single words to complete sentences.
-Socially, he/ she will be increasingly aware of his environment. and will also learn how to interact with people and establish relationships with family members and peers.
+A preschooler enjoys exploring the world through jumping, running, and playing.
+They learn to do many tasks independently, such as feeding and dressing themselves, and may prefer to use the toilet alone.
+In terms of speech and language, they progress from speaking in short phrases to forming longer, more detailed sentences.
+Socially, they become more aware of their environment and learn to interact with others, building relationships with family members and peers.

-The term "developmental delay" is used to describe a child who is slower to achieve developmental milestones than other children at that given age.
+The term "developmental delay" refers to a child who is slower in achieving developmental milestones compared to other children of the same age.

 Children with autism spectrum disorder (ASD) have difficulties in social communication and have repetitive patterns of behaviour.
 They may also have unusual interests and may process sensory information (e.g. how things look, smell, taste, sound, feel etc) differently.